-- It is an individual, 10 minute lesson, 5 days a week for 6 weeks.
+- It is an individual, 10-minute lesson, 5 days a week for 6 weeks.
 This is a HUGE time commitment.
 As a working mom, I get it.
-Those 6 weeks were exhausting from picking her up from daycare, getting changed, bath, dinner, washing the towels, rinse and repeat.
+Those 6 weeks were exhausting, from picking her up from daycare, getting changed, bath, dinner, washing the towels, rinse and repeat.

 - READ the handbook.
 There is an excessive amount of literature to go through prior to attending lessons.
 READ.
 IT.
-You being ill informed will only delay your child.
+You being ill-informed will only delay your child.

 - Hand-in-hand with the above, don’t send just anyone to take your child to ISR lessons.
 Educate them and make sure they can emotionally handle the lesson.
-As I said above, there are moments where it is not easy to watch, but I can attest that it will be worth it.
+As I said above, there are moments when it is not easy to watch, but I can attest that it will be worth it.

-Your child will have a lesson with winter and summer clothes.
+Your child will have a lesson in winter and summer clothes.
 The reality is that your child (probably) will not fall into a pool in their swim suit.
 These clothes add extra weight that your child needs to be able to hold up and float with.

 - It is not a one-and-done type of accomplishment.
 Your child’s body changes and thus their ability to manipulate it does as well.
 Keeping skills fresh and present in our child’s ever-growing mind is important.
 We just completed our first refresher about 7 months after our initial lessons and will most likely return once more before the year is out.
 I want to ensure that Amelia is confident in her skills and abilities and doesn’t get rusty.
 Usually, refreshers are 2-3 week long, but we made it 4 weeks to really solidify her skills.